 In 1947, Salk took a position at University of Pittsburgh, where he began conducting research on polio, also known as infantile paralysis.
 By 1951, Salk had determined that there were three distinct types of polio viruses and was able to develop a "killed virus" vaccine for the disease.
 The vaccine used polio viruses that had been grown in a laboratory and then destroyed.

-Preliminary testing of the polio vaccine began in 1952.
-The testing expanded over the next two years, making it one of the largest clinical trials in medical history.
-Roughly 2 million children were given the vaccine during the test phase.
+Preliminary testing of the polio vaccine began in 1952 - the shot given mostly to children.
+National testing expanded over the next two years, making it one of the largest clinical trials in medical history.
+Roughly 1.8 million children were given the vaccine during the test phase.
+In 1953, Salk administered the experimental vaccine to himself, his wife and sons.
 Salk's efforts were supported and promoted by the National Foundation for Infantile Paralysis and its president Basil O'Connor.
 When the vaccine was approved for general use in 1955, Salk became a national hero.
 President Dwight D. Eisenhower gave him a special citation at a ceremony held in the Rose Garden at the White House.

 In its first few years, the vaccine had a remarkable impact on the number of new cases of polio reported.
 There were more than 57,000 cases in the United States in 1952, according to the College of Physicians of Philadelphia.
 A decade later, that number fell to less than a thousand.
 The Salk vaccine was replaced with a live virus vaccine developed by Albert Sabin around this time because it was less expensive and easier to use.

 Salk launched his own research organization known as the Salk Center for Biological Studies in 1963.
 There he and other scientists focused their efforts on such diseases as multiple sclerosis and cancer.
 Salk served as the center's director until 1975, and he then became its founding director.
 Continuing to research, Salk studied AIDS and HIV later in his career.